Streaming enumeration on nested documents: Evaluating with

-Since $w$ is well nested, then $\clevel(|w|+1) = \spanc{1}{|w|+1}$ and so the lemma implies that the nodes in $\aS^{|w|+1}$ represent all runs of $\cT$ over $w$.
-By taking the union of all pairs in $\aS^{|w|+1}$ that represent accepting runs, as is done in lines 11-13, we can conclude the following result\footnote{By the definition of enumeration algorithm with one pass preprocessing, the preprocessing phase should end right after the \texttt{EOF} is read.
-However, one can assume that lines 11-13 are executed at the end of each iteration, without affecting the asymptotic performance of the algorithm.}.
+Since $w$ is well nested, then $\clevel(|w|+1) = \spanc{1}{|w|+1}$, and so, the lemma implies that the nodes in $\aS^{|w|+1}$ represent all runs of $\cT$ over $w$.
+Then, whenever $\Stream[1, k]$ is well-nested, the stack $T$ is empty (i.e., $T = \emptyset$) and there may be something to enumerate (line 14).
+By taking the union of all pairs in $\aS^{k+1}$ that represent accepting runs (as is done in lines 15-16), we can conclude the following result: